SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 - “history of MI” → condition = **invalid (not active)**

 Key Requirement:
-- Interpret meaning of entity within full sentence context
+- Task is to interpret meaning of entity within full sentence context
-- Handle:
+- Be able to handle ICU-specific language:
   - Clinical shorthand
   - Multi-clause sentences
   - Ambiguity and implicit meaning
+- With constraints of reproducibility, efficiency, and structured outputs

 ---